 As a parent, you should be more attentive, especially when you start noticing that their grades are starting to fail.
 When this happens, talk to their teacher and try to get insights on what lessons does your child needs more focus on.

 Usually, kids have a hard time grasping advanced Mathematics.
-If your child is one of them, there are many online tutors like those you can find on TutorMe who specializes in Math lectures.
+If your child is one of them, there are many online tutors like those you can find on TutorMe and FamilyTutor who specializes in Math lectures.

 You can check TutorMe’s informative post about a complicated Math topic and see for yourself.

 2. Problematic Behavior In School